mheiniger/jenkins-ledstripe/README.md

 * The connection to the ledstripe is made like this: http://learn.adafruit.com/light-painting-with-raspberry-pi/hardware
 * I installed the newest NodeJS version available according to this guide: http://blog.rueedlinger.ch/2013/03/raspberry-pi-and-nodejs-basic-setup/
 * I enabled the SPI device with ```sudo raspi-config``` -> "8 Advanced Options" -> "A5 SPI"
+* I added access to the SPI device for the (non root) user pi.
+See here: http://quick2wire.com/non-root-access-to-spi-on-the-pi/